List on Bids44 →

 Essential Checks

-5. Verify Manufacturing Date: Find the sticker or label, usually on the back or side, that states the manufacturing date.
-This gives you the true age of the components, not just the purchase date.
+5. Check the manufacturing date.
+Find the sticker on the back or side of the unit.
+This tells you the true age of the components, not just when the seller bought it.

 Insider Checks